-Colorado Springs Prostitution Defense Lawyer
+Colorado Springs Prostitution Defense Lawyers

 In the state of Colorado, prostitution is generally defined as engaging in sexual activity with someone who is not a spouse for the exchange of money or other things of value.
 Sexual activity includes fellatio, cunnilingus, masturbation, and anal intercourse.
 Not only is prostitution a crime in Colorado, so too are soliciting for prostitution, pandering, pimping, and keeping a place of prostitution.